matteocorti/check_ssl_cert/README.md

    -d,--debug                      produces debugging output
-      --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate -e,--email address              pattern to match the email address contained in the certificate -f,--file file                  local file path (works with -H localhost only)
+      --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate --element number             checks N cert element from the begining of the chain -e,--email address              pattern to match the email address contained in the certificate -f,--file file                  local file path (works with -H localhost only)